 We’re expecting all HTC phones from carriers in the US to get updates before the end of April.
 Most already have, and now the company is working on older phones.
 The HTC 10 update just started for Verizon Wireless.
 Yes, it took until mid-April, but the HTC 10 is getting Oreo.

 The Android 8.0 Oreo update is now available for T-Mobile editions of the HTC U11 life.
 It's a big update, so you must be on WiFi before attempting to download.
 Enjoy! pic.twitter.com/FMd1CO28pJ

 — HTC USA (@HTCUSA) December 18, 2017

 Additionally, HTC built the Google Pixel, Pixel XL, and the new Pixel 2 running Android 8.1 Oreo.
 This should help the company offer updates to its own devices at a faster pace.
-That goes for 8.0 and Android 8.1 Oreo.
+That goes for 8.0, Android 8.1 Oreo, and potentially Android P later this year.
 Bookmark this page, as we’ll update it continuously as more information becomes available.

 HTC Android Oreo Update: What’s New

 HTC’s version of Android 8.0 Oreo won’t look identical to what’s available today on Google’s Nexus and Pixel devices.
 While HTC offers a nearly stock Android experience, most of it gets covered in Sense UI.
 The companies customized version of Android.
 Then, they add a suite of enhancements and more features on top.

 Google filled the Android 8.0 Oreo update with changes and new features.
 From a revamped notification system, cleaner notification pulldown bar, to quick-glance notification dots on app icons right on the homescreen.
 There’s also over 60+ new emoji, auto-fill for apps, picture-in-picture mode, improved security, and better battery life, to name a few.
 Most of the tweaks are behind the scenes, but it’s still a big software update.